Cardinals vs. Nationals Player Props Betting Odds

 Arenado Stats

-- Nolan Arenado has 76 hits with 10 doubles, two triples, 15 home runs and 20 walks.
-He has driven in 49 runs with two stolen bases.
+- Nolan Arenado has 76 hits with 10 doubles, two triples, 15 home runs, 20 walks and 50 RBI.
+He's also stolen two bases.

 Arenado Recent Games